Любите искусство и антиквариат?

 1.2КJune 30, 2025Разное

 In children's hands, on the shelves of antique shops, or deep in our grandmothers' closets, dolls from the last century live and breathe quietly.
 They have seen more than we assume.
-Sometimes, strange letters gleam on the back of their heads — OKhK...
+Sometimes strange letters shine on the backs of their heads — OKH...

 An eternal puzzle for collectors: why did a serious enterprise with a military history suddenly decide to brighten Soviet childhood with a doll's smile?